-Many of my readers ask me what blender I recommend and my answer is Vitamix.
+Many of my readers ask me what blender I recommend and my answer is a Vitamix.

-When I was sent a JTC OmniBlend V 3 HP blender (model TM-800A) to try out last month, I was quite impressed with it.
-For the price, it’s a capable machine that I found performs better than just about any blender that you’d get at a department store for under $250 (yes, even the famous Ninja and NutriBullet).
+When I was sent a JTC OmniBlend V 3 HP blender (model TM-800A) to try out a while ago, I was quite impressed with it.
+For a sub-$260, it’s a capable machine that I found performs better than just about any blender that you’d get at a department store for under $250 (yes, even the famous Ninja and NutriBullet).

 What Is The OmniBlend V 3 HP Blender?

-So moving on, the OmniBlend V has a six-blade assembly.
+The OmniBlend V has a fairly typical six-blade assembly.
 (Two additional, downward-angled blades are located beneath the four blades pictured.)

 The blender has a simple button interface panel that allows you to select “slow”, “medium” and “high” speed settings as well as a “pulse” button.
 It has three timed blend cycle buttons, 35 seconds, 60 seconds and 90 seconds.

 The Omni V has a wide, steady base.
 The blender (with pitcher) stands about 16 and 1/2 inches tall, 7 and 1/2 inches wide and 9 inches deep.
 There is no digital display.
 There is convenient cord storage beneath the blender base.

 The blender is made in China and comes with a 7-year warranty.